-How can we best use the High-Level Review and the 15th Anniversary to move forward implementation, to realise action and impact change?
+How can we best use the High-Level Review and the 15th Anniversary to move implementation forward, to realise action and to impact change?

 Read our report on UNSCR 1325+15 here.

 WILPF and partners engaged in many ways for the 2015 High Level Review.
 PeaceWomen led WILPF’s work in mobilising across the full month to build momentum for feminist foreign policy that goes beyond anniversaries and promotes local action for transformative change.
 Also, WILPF hosted the Women Peace to Stop War conference in The Hague in April 2015 as a civil society prep conference for October High-Level with session on the Global Study.
 In addition, WILPF held three consultations with civil society - two in New York and one in The Hague.

 There were many actions and events around to the High-Level Global Review in October 2015.
 Please check for more information.

 Over 47 civil society organizations, academics and research institutes submitted resources and policy briefs providing key implementation gaps, good practices, and recommendations for the Global Study.